 Q. What actions should I take if I receive a bounce or a complaint?

-You will need to analyze each feedback message or JSON object that you receive to determine the cause.
+You will need to analyze each bounce and complaint email or Amazon SNS JSON object that you receive to determine the cause.
 Bounces are usually caused by attempting to send to a nonexistent recipient; complaints arise when the recipient indicates that they do not want to receive your message.
 In either case, we recommend that you stop sending to these email addresses.

-Q. Is there an additional cost to use Amazon SNS to receive bounce and complaint notifications?
+Q. Is there an additional cost to use Amazon SNS to receive bounce, complaint, and delivery notifications?

-You will incur normal Amazon SNS expenses if you use it for bounce and complaint notifications.
+You will incur normal Amazon SNS expenses if you use it for bounce, complaint, and/or delivery notifications.
 Please see Amazon SNS Pricing for information about their free tier and full details about their pricing.

-Q. When can I expect to be notified of a bounce or a complaint?
+Q. When can I expect to be notified of bounces, complaints, and deliveries?

 Q: Will I be affected by any bounces or complaints that are caused by other Amazon SES users?